molina-pedro/hospital-volunteer-operations-performance/README.md

 ## Project Background
 This project analyzes hospital volunteer call activity and performance trends.
 The synthetic dataset was inspired by my volunteer experience at a Sutter Health hospital.
-To simulate real-world data challenges, I used AI to generate messy data with issues such as inconsistent date formats and extra spaces, which I cleaned and prepared in SQL before analyzing in Tableau.
+I used AI to generate messy data with issues such as inconsistent date formats and extra spaces, which I cleaned and prepared in SQL before analyzing in Tableau.

+The dashboard is created for the volunteer coordinator who wants to know the performance and attendance of the volunteers.

 ## Dataset